The responsibilities of Child Protective Services are to:

 - If they can't perform the activities above due to a documented medical condition.

 Prior to FY 2011, the program was funded by the state.
 Thanks to legislation passed by the 81st Texas Legislature, the program was expanded and qualified for federal funding on October 1, 2010.

-Youth ages 18 to 20 who have aged out of foster care may return to care:
+Young adults ages 18 to 20 who have aged out of DFPS care may return for extended foster care: